BarbaraLest/BarbaraLest/README.md

 ### Hi there 👋, my name is Barbara Rodrigues
 #### Welcome to my github profile <3
 About me?
-Trying to be a mobile developer and studying computer science at the Federal Technological University of Paraná, I currently work as mobile development at SWA Sistemas.
+Trying to be a mobile developer and studying computer science at the Federal Technological University of Paraná.
 I have interests in the areas of mobile development, UX/UI, front-end among other things and most of my repositories are about studies in these areas.
 Aaaaaah, one more thing about my repositories: sometimes I write the readmes in English, sometimes in Portuguese.
 Don't judge me and é nois!